reilem/Haskell-Useful/README.md

 ### Applicative Class ###

-Applicates:
-`<*>`: Allows wrapped functions to be applied to wrapped values, and return a new wrapped value.
+`<*>`: Allows wrapped functions to be applied to wrapped values, and return new wrapped values.
 `pure`:
 ```haskell
 class Applicative f where